1750–1775 in Western fashion: Gowns

 The usual fashion of the years 1750–1775 was a low-necked gown (usually called a robe), worn over a petticoat.
 Most gowns had skirts that opened in front to show the petticoat worn beneath.
 If the bodice of the gown was open in front, the opening was filled in with a decorative stomacher, pinned to the gown over the laces or to the stays beneath.

-Close-fitting sleeves just past the elbow were trimmed with frills or ruffles, and separate under-ruffles referred to as engageantes in modern terms, of lace or fine linen were tacked, to the inside of the gown's sleeves, or perhaps to the shift or chemise sleeves.
-The neckline was trimmed with a fabric or lace ruffle, or a neckerchief called a "fichu" could be tucked into the low neckline.
+Close-fitting sleeves just past the elbow were trimmed with frills or ruffles, and separate under-ruffles of lace or fine linen (Note: Known in modern usage as engageantes) were tacked to either the inside of the gown's sleeves, or to the shift or chemise sleeves.
+The neckline was trimmed with a fabric or lace ruffle, or a neckerchief called a fichu could be tucked into the low neckline.
 Women would also sometimes wear a neckerchief or a more formal lace modesty piece, particularly on low-cut dresses.

 The robe à la française or sack-back gown featured back pleats hanging loosely from the neckline.
 A fitted bodice held the front of the gown closely to the figure.

 The robe à l'anglaise or close-bodied gown featured back pleats sewn in place to fit closely to the body, and then released into the skirt which would be draped in various ways.

 The Brunswick dress was a two-piece costume of German origin consisting of a hip-length jacket with "split sleeves"—flounced elbow-length sleeves and long, tight lower sleeves—and a hood, worn with a matching petticoat.
 It was popular for traveling.

 Court dress, the grand habit de cour or "stiff-bodied" gown, retained the styles of the 1670s.
 It featured a low, oval neckline that bared the shoulders, and the heavily boned bodice laced closed in back, unlike the front-opening robe.
 The elbow-length sleeves were covered with tiers of lace flounces, echoing the full-sleeved chemise worn with the original style.

 Front-wrapping thigh-length "shortgowns" or bedgowns of lightweight printed cotton fabric were fashionable at-home morning wear, worn with petticoats.
 Over time, bedgowns became the staple upper garment of British and American female working-class street wear.

 As in previous periods, the traditional riding habit consisted of a tailored jacket like a man's coat, worn with a high-necked shirt, a waistcoat, a petticoat, and a hat.
 Alternatively, the jacket and a false waistcoat-front might be a made as a single garment, and later in the period a simpler riding jacket and petticoat—without waistcoat—could be worn.